root-project/root/README/ReleaseNotes/v622/index.md

 ### Optimization of ROOT header files

-Many (but not all) unused includes were removed from ROOT header files.
-Like `#include "TObjString.h"` and `#include "ThreadLocalStorage.h"` were removed from `TClass.h`.
+Many (but intentionally not all) unused includes were removed from ROOT header files.
+For instance, `#include "TObjString.h"` and
+`#include "ThreadLocalStorage.h"` were removed from `TClass.h`.
 Or `#include "TDatime.h"` was removed from `TDirectory.h` header file .
 Or `#include "TDatime.h"` was removed from `TFile.h`.
 This change may cause errors during compilation of ROOT-based code - one have to provide missing includes